hvkwak/my-rasterizer/README.md

 ## Usage

 ### Basic Usage
-Run the program in `build` directory:
+Run the program in the `build` directory:
 ```bash
 ./main
 ```